Baby bath time: how often?

 About 5-10 minutes is long enough for a baby bath.
 This is especially important if your baby has dry or sensitive skin.

 You can bath your baby at any time of the day.
 It’s a good idea to pick a time when you’re relaxed and you won’t be interrupted.
-Try not to bath your baby when they’re hungry or straight after a feed.
+Try not to bath your baby when they’re hungry or they’ve just had a feed.

 If bathing relaxes your baby, you can use it as a way to settle your baby in the evening.
 Some babies sleep longer after an evening bath.